mbarcia/drupsible-project/README.md

 If you are NOT using a codebase tarball/archive, and have your Drupal codebase in a Git repository, you are aware that, in order to deploy a new version of your codebase,

-1. your session needs to be running an ssh-agent.
+1. your session needs to be running an ssh-agent with a deployment key loaded.
-1. your Git repository needs to authorize Drupsible through your public key.
+1. your Git repository will authorize Drupsible through this deployment key.
 For a real world example, see the [docs at Bitbucket](https://confluence.atlassian.com/bitbucket/how-to-install-a-public-key-on-your-bitbucket-account-276628835.html).

 The following is managed automatically by the bin/configure.sh script, so you will not need to worry.
 However, just in case you are not using configure.sh, you can check that you have an SSH agent running, and that it has your private keys loaded with this command:
 ```